-The connection of roof framing members to the roof bearing assembly shall comply with the appropriate sections of the UBC.
+The connection of roof framing members to the roof bearing assembly shall comply with the appropriate sections of the International Residential Code or International Building Code local amendments.

-7205.7.7 Openings and Lintels.
-All openings in load-bearing bale walls shall be a minimum of one full bale length from any outside corner, unless exceptions are designed by an engineer or architect licensed by the State to practice as such, and approved by the Building Official.
+Section 105.7.7 Openings and Lintels.
+All openings in load bearing bale walls shall be a minimum of one full bale length from any outside corner, unless exceptions are designed by an Arizona Registrant.

-7205.7.7.1 Openings.
-Openings in exterior bale walls shall not exceed 50 percent of the total wall area, based on interior dimensions, where the wall is providing resistance to lateral loads, unless the structure is designed by an engineer or architect licensed by the State to practice as such, and approved by the Building Official.
+Section 105.7.7.1 Openings.
+Openings in exterior bale walls shall not exceed 50 percent of the total wall area, based on interior dimensions, where the wall is providing resistance to lateral loads, unless the structure is designed by an Arizona Registrant.

-7205.7.7.2 Lintels.
+Section 105.7.7.2 Lintels.
 Wall and/or roof load present above any opening shall be carried, or transferred to the bales below by one of the following:

-- 1. a structural frame, - 2. a lintel (such as an angle-iron cradle, wooden beam, wooden box beam).
+- 1. A structural frame. - 2.
+A lintel (such as an angle-iron cradle, wooden beam, wooden box beam).
 Lintels shall be at least twice as long as the opening is wide and extend at least 24" beyond either side of the opening.
-Lintels shall be centered over openings, and shall not exceed the load limitations of section 7205.5 by more than 25 percent.
+Lintels shall be centered over openings, and shall not exceed the load limitations of Section 105.5 by more than 25 percent.

-7205.7.8 Moisture Protection.
+Section 105.7.8 Moisture Protection.
 All weather-exposed bale walls shall be protected from water damage.
 An approved building moisture barrier shall be used to protect at least the bottom course of bales, but not more than the lower one-third of the vertical exterior wall surface, in order to allow natural transpiration of moisture from the bales.
 The moisture barrier shall have its upper edge inserted at least 6 inches into the horizontal joint between two courses of bales, and shall extend at least 3 inches below the top of the foundation.
 Bale walls shall have special moisture protection provided at all window sills.
 Unless protected by a roof, the tops of walls shall also be protected.
 This moisture protection shall consist of a waterproof membrane, such as asphalt-impregnated felt paper, polyethylene sheeting, or other acceptable moisture barrier, installed in such manner as to prevent water from entering the wall system at window sills or at the tops of walls.

-7205.7.9 Wall Finishes.
+Section 105.7.9 Wall Finishes.
 Interior and exterior surfaces of bale walls shall be protected from mechanical damage, flame, animals, and prolonged exposure to water.
 Bale walls adjacent to bath and shower enclosures shall be protected by a moisture barrier.

 Cement stucco shall be reinforced with galvanized woven wire stucco netting or an acceptable equivalent.
-Such reinforcement shall be secured by attachment through the wall at a maximum spacing of 24 inches horizontally and 16 inches vertically, using a method approved by the Building Official.
+Such reinforcement shall be secured by attachment through the wall at a maximum spacing of 24 inches horizontally and 16 inches vertically.

-Where bales abut other materials the plaster/stucco shall be reinforced with galvanized expanded metal lath, or an acceptable equivalent, extending a minimum of 6 inches onto the bales.
+Where bales abut other materials, the plaster/stucco shall be reinforced with galvanized expanded metal lath, or an acceptable equivalent, extending a minimum of 6 inches onto the bales.

 Earthen and lime-based plasters may be applied directly onto the exterior and interior surface of bale walls without reinforcement, except where applied over materials other than straw.
-Weather-exposed earthen plasters shall be stabilized using a method approved by the building official.
+Weather-exposed earthen plasters shall be stabilized.